About the Standard

 We want to join forces with civil society, policy-makers, corporate partners, and all land management interventions to solve this dual climate and biodiversity crisis.

-Want GBS Updates?
+Want TGBS Updates?

-Sign up to our newsletter to receive updates about the Global Biodiversity Standard and plant conservation initiatives from around the world.
+Sign up to our newsletter to receive updates about The Global Biodiversity Standard and plant conservation initiatives from around the world.